jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 temperatures in winter at home?

 There are two ways to approach the question above:
   a.
-Estimate day and night temperatures for each group and compare visually
+Estimate day and night temperatures for each group and compare visually.
   a.
 Estimates the difference between day and night temperatures by group.

 I've provided solutons to each of these as `RbyExample-recs_tidy-solution-a.R`